 Other accessories:

-What Growler stand for
+What Growler stands for

 Growler is a play on the word “Pint”, the name of the smaller Onewheel.
 A Growler of beer, large 64 oz (1.89L) jug of beer.
 A pint of beer equals 16 oz (473 ml).